mondeja/actix-react-starter-template/README.md

 # [ACTIX] (Rust) + [React] (Typescript) website template

-This template offers an ready-to-use Rust + Typescript web development environment with [ACTIX] and [React].
+This template offers an ready-to-use Rust + Typescript website starter template with [ACTIX] and [React].

 ## Understand it